smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 ===============================================================================

 Digging into the issue was hard because it only happened intermittently.
-We started trying to isolate the issue to which log messages caused the error, but could not find any discernible patterns.
-The messages logged or not logged changed daily.
+We started trying to isolate the issue to see which log messages were missing, but could not find any discernible patterns.
+The messages that were not logged changed daily.
 At first we did not know why the messages were not showing up and we did not know about the messages in the bad format.
 What was really weird is when we would step through the code line by line and output potential messages